linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 08 Equity markets.md

 Lisbon has used special veto rights to override shareholders and block Telefonica's €7.15bn (£5.8bn) bid to buy Portugal Telecom out of Vivo, their Brazilian mobile phone joint venture.

 The use by the Portuguese government of its "golden shares" to overrule 74 per cent of shareholders who voted in favour of the offer was a surprise new twist to the acrimonious bid battle between the two Iberian operators.
-The government owns 500 golden shares in Portugal Telecom, which give the state spe cial veto rights over important company decisions.
+The government owns 500 golden shares in Portugal Telecom, which give the state special veto rights over important company decisions.

 But the intervention is expected to be challenged by the European Commission and by Telefonica, which had raised its bid by 10 per cent to €7.15bn hours before Portugal Telecom shareholders met to vote on it.